 A recent study published in the BMJ states that 43% of clinical trials at academic medical centers saw their result go unpublished for up to two years after the study ended This is where the NIH and other organizations want to see a major crackdown.
 If the evidence is ready, it should be made public so further progress can be made.
 The FDA commissioner spoke of the ethical implications relating to this non-disclosure of information.

 Saying that “if you do an experiment on a person and get consent, you have an obligation to make your results known.”
-Mark Barnes, the co-chairman of Harvard’s project to improve multinational clinical trials said “the final rule proceeds to expand the coverage and the detail required for registering trials”.
+Mark Barnes, the co-chairman of Harvard’s project to improve multinational clinical trials said: “the final rule proceeds to expand the coverage and the detail required for registering trials”.
 He added his approval that it is “consistent with international trends toward transparency of clinical trial processes and data”.

 The Aim Here Is Simply To Produce Better Clinical Trials And Improve Relations Between All Sides.

-It is all about improving transparency and enhance public trust.
+It is all about improving transparency and enhances public trust.
 The first steps towards this current system began in 2004 when the public was outraged by drug companies hiding negative results.
 It is hoped that not only will more results now be seen.
 They will come from better sources.